j19sch/j19sch.github.io/posts/2025/20250114-benchmarking-counterstring-implementations-in-typescript.md

 This is that blog post.

 As a matter of fact, I currently have [8 different implementations](https://github.com/j19sch/counterstring/blob/951548092330182355401bbae3c9cc3776b52c01/src/alt-counterstrings.ts) of counterstring in TypeScript.
-And there are some interesting lessons to take, both from comparing the code of the different implementations, as from comparing the differences in performance.
+Including two that are not mine: one is from PerClip but translated to TypeScript, the other is EvilTester's implemenation.
+There are some interesting lessons to take, both from comparing the code of the different implementations, as from comparing the differences in performance.

 <!-- TEASER_END -->